tortiz7/microblog_VPC_deployment/README.md

 2. Name the EC2 `Web_Server` and select "Ubuntu" as the OS Image.
 3. Select a t3.micro as the instance type.
 4. Select the key pair you just created as your method of SSH'ing into the EC2.
-5. In "Network Settings", select the VPC we configured in Step 1 for this EC2.
+5. In "Network Settings", select the VPC we configured in the previous step for this EC2 to reside in.
 6. For the Subnet field, select the Public Subnet you created.
 Auto-Assign Public IP will be disabled, because we already enabled auto-assigning for the Public Subnet.
 7. Create a Security Group that allows inbound traffic to the services and applications the EC2 will need and name it after the EC2 it will control.
 8. The Inbound rules should allow network traffic on Ports 22 (SSH) and 80 (NGINX), and all Outbound traffic.